 The number of digits used to display concentration values when

-annotate = "value".- labels
+annotate = "value".- breaks, labels

-If a categorical scale is defined using
+If a categorical colour scale is required,

 Controls the order of the days of the week.
 By default the plot shows Saturday first (